otaviobonassi/incrementum-otavio/README.md

-## Goals

-- Create a linkedixxn like plataform
+## 3-hour live coding challenge

+##Goals

+- 3 hours to create a LinkedIn-like platform
+- 3 pages: "home", "profile" and "local chat"
-- Didn't invest too much time on making it aesthetic
+- Didn't invest too much time in making it aesthetic
+- Use the same tech stack as provided in the job description (React, Redux, Material UI)

 ## Tools